noirXnyx/noirXnyx.github.io/_projects/3_project.md

 {% endraw %}

 <br>
-Next, I wrote this code to retrieve data from the Weather API.
-This involved dynamically setting the start and end dates for the most recent five years.
+Next, I developed a script to retrieve data from the Weather API.
+This involved dynamically setting the start and end dates to cover the most recent five years.
 {% raw %}
 ```html
         response = requests.get(url)